Digital Music Technology BSc modules

 Advanced Digital Signal Processing

 builds on your previous exploration of software solutions for digital signal processing of music and audio signals.
-You will devise and plan a comprehensive project, which will include filter design, digital waveguides and physical modeling, autocorrelation functions, and advanced signal analysis.
+You will devise and plan a comprehensive project, which will include filter design, digital waveguides and physical modelling, autocorrelation functions, and advanced signal analysis.

 introduces algorithmic programming methods and their many musical applications, which include automated composition and interactive musical tools such as automated accompaniment.
-You will learn about managing data structures, modeling of musical knowledge in these structures, and explore a variety of algorithms as well as how to apply them in musical contexts.
+You will learn about managing data structures, modelling of musical knowledge in these structures, and explore a variety of algorithms as well as how to apply them in musical contexts.

 applies your prior knowledge from Acoustics Fundamentals to design and control sound spaces.
 You will explore advanced approaches of spatial audio (e.g., binaural or ambisonics) and also engage in acoustics design and treatment by using computer-model simulations.

 brings together music technology students with different technical and creative skills, who work collaboratively to devise and complete a specific and professionally-executed collaborative project over the course of the year.

 enables you to explore digital techniques for extracting information from music.
 You will learn how music information retrieval can be used in a variety of musical applications—both commercial and creative—including for music recognition, recommendation, categorisation, transcription, and even music generation.